Ghadaj/FSND-projects/projects/02_trivia_api/starter/backend/README.md

 ## API

-Get /categories, fetch all the available categories There are no Request parameters required ...
+Get /categories, fetch all the available categories There are no Request parameters required \n
 Response:
     Example
 ```